Tips & Tricks

 • Relieving pain and inflammation

-• Promoting hair growth and preventing hair loss
+• Promotes hair growth and preventing hair loss

 • Repelling insects and pests